azizunsal/blog/content/post/ansible-ssh-pass.md

-+++
+---
+title: "How to Run a Playbook Without SSH Password"
+date: 2018-10-05
+lastmod: 2018-12-09T20:08:20+03:00
+categories: ["devops"]
-title = "How to Run a Playbook Without Entering SSH Password Each Time" date="2018-10-05" lastmod="2018-10-06" categories = ["DevOps"] keywords = ["ansible", "ansible playbook", "server provisioning", "devops", "ssh", "sshpass"] description = "Play Ansible playbook without ssh password" tags = ["ansible", "ansible playbook", "devops"]
+keywords: ["ansible", "ansible playbook", "server provisioning", "devops", "ssh", "sshpass"]
-+++
+description: "Play Ansible playbook without ssh password"
+tags: ["ansible", "ansible playbook", "devops"]
+---

 One of the boring things while working with Ansible is that it prompts each time the hosts’ SSH passwords.